 Notably for the RMI, only \$26.9 million in FY23 sector grants is scheduled to end.
-The remaining \$9.1 in FY23 million of sector grants continue to be authorized and appropriated through the term of the US-RMI Military Use and Operating Rights Agreement (MUORA).
+The remaining \$9.1 million in FY23 of sector grants continue to be authorized and appropriated through the term of the US-RMI Military Use and Operating Rights Agreement (MUORA).
 In additon to grant funds the amended Compact provided annual payments to the RMI to secure defense sites in the Kwajalein Atoll.
-These paymets are projected to be \$23.4 million in FY23 and continues to be authorized and appropriated through the term of the MUORA.
+These payments are projected to be \$23.4 million in FY23 and continue to be authorized and appropriated through the term of the MUORA.